-Music plays an important part in our school life and is carefully tailored to ensure that all pupils have a wide range of opportunities to develop their musicianship skills with increasing confidence and control.
+Music plays an important part in our school life and is carefully tailored to ensure that all pupils have a wide range of opportunities to develop their musicianship skills, with increasing confidence and control.
+School was in 2019 awarded the Music Mark, recognising the value it places on music within the school curriculum.

 Music across the key stage consists of: